Motortion Films / Shutterstock.com

 Forgetting to Flush the Toilet

 Before you leave your hotel room for the final time, make sure the toilet is flushed.
-I cannot imagine not gagging to find someone has left a smelly gift floating in the bowl.
+Enough said, right?

 Garbage That's Not in Trash Cans

 Hotel room trash cans are small.
 Not every hotel provides a large enough waste can.
-If it’s overfilling, call the front desk and ask if you can have your can emptied.
-I do it all the time when I stay in hotels in Maine.
+If it's overfilling, call the front desk and ask if you can have your can emptied.
 Leaving trash on the floor, counter, table, or under the bed is the behavior of a bad hotel guest.

 Leaving "Do Not Disturb" Signs Up When You Want Your Room Cleaned